-Operational risks are associated with trading activity, valuation, risk measurement, payments from and payouts to ATP's members as well as operation of systems and information security.
-In ATP's proprietary risk model, operational risks have been calculated at DKK 2.6 bn as of yearend 2019.
+Operational risks are associated with trading activity, valuation, risk measurement, payments from and payouts to ATP's members as well as operation of systems and information security and GDPR.
+In ATP's proprietary risk model, operational risks have been calculated at DKK 2.6 bn as of year-end 2020.

 ATP has identified the pension and investment activities for which the occurrence of an operational incident is assessed to have the greatest consequences.
-In 2019, the identified operational incidents were related to errors in:
+In 2020, the identified operational incidents were related to errors in:

-- Measurement of life expectancies, risk consumption, provisions, guaranteed benefits and market risk - Analyses which form part of the strategic decisionmaking basis. - Communication with members as well as payment of benefits and collection of contributions. - Information security and cyber security.
+- Measurement of life expectancies, risk consumption, provisions, guaranteed benefits and market risk - In-house developed programs and startegic work related to ATP's business model - Communication with members as well as payment of benefits and collection of contributions. - Information security and cyber security. - GDPR - Frauds

 ATP performs risk assessments with a fixed interval to identify the most important potential risks and to consider the need for further action to ensure that the risk is in line with the risk taking.
-The Supervisory board receives reporting on operational risks on an annual basis, and operational risks are also reported to the CEO on a quarterly basis.
+The Supervisory board receives reporting on operational risks on an annual basis, semi-annually on information security and the CEO also receive reporting on a guarterly basis.

 Operational incidents are registered and categorised systematically.
-Observed incidents and near misses are registrered and categorised to monitor operational risks that have an impact on ATP.
+Observed incidents and near misses are registered and categorised to monitor operational risks that have an impact on ATP.
 This is to ensure a follow-up on the processes which caused the incident or the near misses.
 The Supervisory Board is informed at the firstcoming Board meeting in case of significant incidents and the follow-up.